biicode/docs/c++/reference/commands.rst

 	---------Cpp tools commands--------
 	  cpp:build       Build the project (with Make, Mingw32-make or NMake) cpp:configure   Configure project with cmake
-	  cpp:exe         Run a binary or script, without any processing changes nor building cpp:run         Runs a binary or script, processing changes and building if necessary cpp:settings    Shows (initializes from default if not existing) hive settings cpp:wizard      Create a default class with constructor/destructor and a main.cpp or main.c
+	  cpp:run         Runs a binary or script, processing changes and building if necessary cpp:settings    Shows (initializes from default if not existing) hive settings cpp:wizard      Create a default class with constructor/destructor and a main.cpp or main.c